 - When the “all clear” notice is given, everyone will reenter the building through the nearest entrance and report to their classrooms immediately.

 Other drills and events will occur throughout the year.
-Examples include but are not limited to: high wind alert drill, lock downs, and stay put.
+Examples include but are not limited to: high wind alert drill, hard lockdown, soft lockdown, and earthquake.
 For more information about safety drills and emergency procedures contact your school’s Security Office.